 Seller competition is an all too common occurrence.
-Surely you’ve seen your fair share of different companies competing with one another to dominate the market.
+It’s not just in real estate, surely you’ve seen your fair share of different companies competing with one another to dominate the market.
 For example, Apple and Samsung have been in a tech war over their smartphone specs, pricing, and consumer demand.
 Also, there’s a tough competition between McDonald’s and Burger King.
 They’ve been competing for the title “the best burger in the world.”

 That’s the typical scenario.
 But what would happen when it’s the other way around?
 In this article, we break down the fundamentals of buyer competition, and it is good news for sellers in the market.